-The ISEE limits students to testing once every six months, or only once during each admissions’ cycle.
+The ISEE limits students to testing 3 times within a 12 month period, or only once per testing season (Fall, Winter, Spring/Summer).
 Psychologically, this puts more pressure on students taking the ISEE, if they have no recourse to retake the test and improve scores.
 Make sure you register for these tests well in advance as the test sites fill up quickly.
 Registering any later than a month in advance may cost you a late registration fee.

 ISEE and SSAT Test Prep